 over the valent forces in the crystal lattice, much less over the

-For large weights (greater than about ~1026 kg), self- gravity already becomes essential, the gravitational forces inside the system exceed the valent forces, and the crystal lattice disrupts.
-The electrons then behave as free particles forming a degenerate electron gas .
-If the density is not very high, and these electrons are non-relativistic, the Fermi pressure is capable of balancing the gravitational force (in the nonrelativistic case the bulk of the pressure caused by the Fermi electrons because the value of 1 / m for them is much higher than for nucleons and nuclei).
+For large weights (greater than about ~1026 kg), self- gravity already becomes substantial, the gravitational forces inside the system exceed the valent forces, and the crystal lattice disintegrates.
+The electrons then behave as free particles forming a degenerate electron gas.
+If the density is not very high, and these electrons are non-relativistic, the Fermi pressure is capable of balancing the gravitational force (in the nonrelativistic case the bulk of the pressure caused by the Fermi electrons because the value of 1/m for them is much higher than for nucleons and nuclei).
 The relationship between pressure and density in specific situations is described by the equation of state of matter.
-The relatively complex and realistic multicompartment equation of state of "cold matter" was constructed by Harrison and Wheeler (Fig. 4.5).
+The relatively complex and realistic multicompartment equation of state of "cold matter" was constructed by Harrison and Wheeler (Fig.4.5).
 In this equation of state, several significant areas differ according to which physical processes dominate here and how the pressure is balanced.
-We would gradually find all these regions on the way from the surface to the interior of the neutron star.
+We would gradually find all these regions on the way from the surface to the interior of the neutron star :

 Area 1: r <10 4 g / cm 3

-This first area of ??low densities s e is sometimes divided into two sub-areas :
+This first area of low densities is sometimes divided into two sub-areas :

 Area 1 is not interesting for the analysis of the end stages of stellar evolution, but it plays an important role, for example, for the structure of planets .